GamesInTheBox-MC/Docs/content/game/pinata/_index.md

 Similarly, you can set the `<time>` in minutes by using `m` (`30m` for 30 minutes)
 {{% /notice %}}

+### Pinata & Pinata Spawning

+* `set-pinata-type <entity>` to set the entity type of the pinata
+* `set-ai <true/false>` to set whether the pinata has AI
+* `set-min-x <number>` to set the X offset between the minimum corner of the game box and that of the spawning box
+* `set-max-x <number>` to set the X offset between the maximum corner of the game box and that of the spawning box
+* `set-min-y <number>` to set the Y offset between the minimum corner of the game box and that of the spawning box
+* `set-max-y <number>` to set the Y offset between the maximum corner of the game box and that of the spawning box
+* `set-min-z <number>` to set the Z offset between the minimum corner of the game box and that of the spawning box
+* `set-max-z <number>` to set the Z offset between the maximum corner of the game box and that of the spawning box
+* `add-name-tag <name>` to add a name tag that would be set to the pinata
+* `clear-name-tags` to clear all the name tags

 ## Variable

 | Variable | Description |